Crohn disease is a disease where parts of the digestive tract become inflamed. It is a form of inflammatory bowel disease.

 Certain foods and drinks can make your symptoms worse.
 These foods may cause problems for you all the time or only during a flare-up.
 Try to avoid foods that make your symptoms worse.

 - If your body does not digest dairy foods well, limit dairy products.
 Try low-lactose cheeses, such as Swiss and cheddar, or an enzyme product, such as Lactaid, to help break down lactose.
 If you must stop eating dairy products, talk with a dietitian about getting enough calcium.
+Some experts believe that you should avoid dairy products altogether until you are tolerating your regular diet.

 - Too much fiber may make your symptoms worse.
 Try baking or stewing fruits and vegetables if eating them raw bothers you.
 Eat low-fiber foods if that does not help enough.